Hank Green’s ADHD Diagnosis Shows ADHD Teens They Can Thrive

 Dungeons and Dragons is a popular game for people of all ages.
 This leaves a lot of parents asking questions about the game.
 Is DnD appropriate for my kids?
 How old does my child have to be to play DnD?
 Can a 7 or 8 year old play DnD?
 We’re a group of parents, educators, and gamers who run games for young players, so we have a pretty good idea of when to start children on D&D and how they can have the best experience.

-Why The Structure of D&D Makes It Perfect for Neurodivergent Kids
+Why D&D is the Perfect Fit for Neurodivergent Kids

 As parents, it can be difficult to find good activities for neurodivergent children.
 So many activities for kids and teens aren’t made with neurodivergent brains in mind: unstructured anxiety-inducing social settings, sudden unexpected changes, and often either too much or too little stimulation for our young one’s minds.
 The best activities for our children not only appeal to them and their interests, but will also build skills, connections, and confidence that we want them to carry through the rest of their lives.
 While my little one is still too young to play, I’ve seen firsthand the impact that Dungeons & Dragons can have on neurodivergent teens, tweens, and older children.
 Let me tell you why I think it’s the perfect game for kids with autism, ADHD, and anything else that sets a brain apart from the “norm.”